luke-lin-vmc/openvino-litert-test/README.md

 ```
 * Please note the model name becomes `gemma-4-E2B-it_intel_PTL.litertlm`
 ### Note
-* There is no need to worry about models being re-downloaded, as they will be cached under `%USERPROFILE%\.cache\huggingface\hub\` once being downloaded
+* There is no need to worry about models being re-downloaded, as they will be cached under `%USERPROFILE%\.cache\huggingface\hub\` after they are downloaded once
 * Or you may manually download models from [HuggingFace](https://huggingface.co/litert-community/gemma-4-E2B-it-litert-lm/tree/main)
 ### Sample log
 ```